hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 - `supply_to_grid` - whether we are preferring selling electricity over charging the battery
 - `charge_from_grid` - whether we are charging the battery from the grid
-- `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid Our goal is to decide when these switches should be on for several future time periods.
+- `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid

+Our goal is to decide when these switches should be on for several future time periods.
 The `allow_selling_to_grid` switch is a simple rule-based one.
 It is true if the selling price is positive.
 When the selling price is negative, it ensures that we are rather dumping the excess energy than selling it for a loss.

-Heuristically, we want to supply to grid when the price is high, and we have enough electricity to spare, We want to charge from the grid almost only when there is no solar energy and our battery would otherwise get discharged so much that it might get damaged.

 We can express a cost function using the above variables, buying and selling prices, consumption, and solar power production.
 Then, we impose constraints on the variables, e.g. that we cannot charge battery to more than its maximum capacity.